North Center Point Rd.- Railroad to FIsher St.

 Boyson Rd. & Robins Rd.
 Intersection

-Constructed in four stages, a former all-way STOP controlled intersection of two major arterial streets which carries more than 15,000 vehicles daily was completed including pavement widening, sidewalks and traffic signals.
+The updated Boyson and Robins Intersection was constructed in four stages, over 2013.
+The former all-way STOP controlled intersection was converted to a signalized intersection of two major arterial streets carrying more than 15,000 vehicles daily.
+The project included pavement widening, sidewalks and traffic signals.

 The project received Federal Surface Transportation funding and was designed and let per the Iowa Department of Transportation processes.
 Hall & Hall designed the pavement reconstruction and addition of sidewalk, trail, traffic signal and underground utilities.
 Hall & Hall also completed construction administration per Iowa DOT standard specifications and performed construction staking.